lcm85000/e-Commerce-Platform/README.md

 4. Suhayb Ahmed

 ## Problem Description:
-*Base it off the first slide, although more in depth*
+TO DO: *Base the description off the first slide of the presentation, although more in depth*

 ## Data Model